Jsinco/BreweryX/docs/en/guide/default_config.md

 # Which Ingredients are accepted by the Cauldron and the base potion resulting from them
 # You only need to add something here if you want to specify a custom name or color for the base potion

 # name: Name of the base potion coming out of the Cauldron (Formatting codes possible: such as &6)
+#
 # ingredients: List of 'material/amount'
 #   With an item in your hand, use /brew ItemName to get its material for use in a recipe
 #   (Item-ids instead of material are not supported by bukkit anymore and will not work)
 #   A list of materials can be found here: https://hub.spigotmc.org/javadocs/spigot/org/bukkit/Material.html
+#
 # color: Color of the base potion from a cauldron.
 Defaults to CYAN
 #   Usable Colors: DARK_RED, RED, BRIGHT_RED, ORANGE, YELLOW, PINK, PURPLE, BLUE, CYAN, WATER, TEAL, OLIVE, GREEN, LIME, BLACK, GREY, BRIGHT_GREY, WHITE
 #   Or RGB colors (hex: for example '99FF33') (with '') (search for "HTML color" on the internet)
+#
 # cookParticles:
 #   Color of the Particles above the cauldron at different cooking-times
 #   Color and minute during which each color should appear, i.e. one color at 8 minutes fading to another at 18 minutes.
 #   As List, each Color as name or RGB, see above.
 Written as 'Color/Minute'
 #   It will fade to the last color in the end, if there is only one color in the list, it will fade to grey
+#
 # lore: List of additional text on the base potion.
-(Formatting codes possible: such as &6)
+(Formatting codes possible: such as &6 or hex as #&<hex>)
+#
 # customModelData: Custom Model Data Tag.
 This is a number that can be used to add custom textures to the item.

 cauldron:
   # Example with all possible entries